 Financial Support

-The Department of Political Science offers two main types of financial support to graduate students: graduate assistantships (GA positions) and tuition waivers (waiver hours).
+The Department of Political Science offers two main types of financial support to graduate students: graduate assistantships and tuition waivers.
 Both types of support are competitively awarded.

 Students who are offered departmental graduate assistantships (GA positions) have their university tuition paid for and also receive a stipend.
 GAs work approximately 20 hours per week in the department and serve as research assistants or teaching assistants.
 GAs are still responsible for paying university fees and college tuition.
 While not negligible, university fees and college tuition are a small fraction of university tuition.
-Information on university tuition, university fees, and college tuition can be found at http://tuition.wvu.edu/graduate.
-(The Department of Political Science is housed within the Eberly College of Arts & Sciences.)
+Information on university tuition, university fees, and college tuition can be found here.
 Graduate students can hold departmental GA positions for up to four years.

 To receive full consideration for departmental support, applicants should submit their applications by January 15th.
 Students applying after this date may still be considered for support, but are much less likely to receive it.
 Students are automatically considered for departmental support when they are accepted into the program.
 Newly admitted students are typically notified regarding initial departmental funding decisions in March.